tonyluocpu/File-Reader-For-AI-MCP-Server-/README.md

 - Ensure Python 3.8+ is installed
 - Check that all dependencies are installed

-### Getting Help
-- Open an issue on GitHub
-- Check the troubleshooting section
-- Review the MCP documentation for your AI assistant

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.